artagnon/rhine/README.md

-# rhine: An optionally-typed Elixir
+# rhine: A typed Elixir-inspired language on LLVM

-rhine is designed to be a fast language utilizing the LLVM JIT featuring N-d tensors, first-class functions, lambdas, and optional typing.
+rhine is designed to be a fast language utilizing the LLVM JIT featuring N-d tensors, first-class functions, and type inference; specifying argument types is enough.
+It has a full blown AST into which it embeds a UseDef graph.

 rhine started off as [rhine-ml](https://github.com/artagnon/rhine-ml), and rhine-ml was called rhine earlier.